Zhaorun Chen

 I am a first-year Ph.D. student in the Secure Learning Lab at the Department of Computer Science at University of Chicago advised by Prof. Bo Li.

-Previously, I received my Master degree in Electrical and Computer Engineering at Purdue University advised by Prof. Su Lu.
-Before that, I obtained my Bachelor degree in Automation at Shanghai Jiao Tong University, advised by Prof. Yue Gao.
+Previously, I received my Master degree in Electrical and Computer Engineering at Purdue University and my Bachelor degree in Automation at Shanghai Jiao Tong University.
+I also work closely with Prof. Huaxiu Yao at UNC-Chapel Hill and Prof. Dawn Song at UC Berkeley.

 My current research interests center on the trustworthy and alignment issue of foundation models (e.g. LLMs) and agents from both a theoretical and application perspective.
 Specifically, I’m interested in enhancing their trustworthiness via novel algorithms and certificates for various applications (e.g. hallucination mitigation, training & testing-time attack, guardrail models) through incorporating external knowledge sources and LLMs’ reasoning capabilities.